FMZennaro/CategoricalCausalAbstraction/README.md

 # CategoricalCausalAbstraction
 A series of notebooks containing tutorials, reproduction of work in papers [1,2,3], and open notes on the problem of abstraction of structural causal models in a categorical framework.

+### Contents

+1. **Categorical Abstraction**: A tutorial notebook in which we explore the idea of abstraction between causal models following the framework presented in [1] and illustrating the main ideas by replicating (theoretically and experimentally) the examples in Sections 4.11-4.13 of [1].

+2. **Abstraction Mapping**: A notebook in which we take a closer look to the definition of abstraction between causal models that was presented in [1] and reviewed in the previous notebook.
+Along with the theoretical discussion we also implement classes to encode SCMs and abstractions.

 ### Disclaimers

 **Notebooks are best visualized on [nbviewer](https://nbviewer.jupyter.org/)**: equations, in particular, may not be rendered on github.